Topics Map > Engineering Workstations (EWS) > Remote Access

-You can use FastX to connect to your EWS Linux account remotely from Windows or MacOS.
-EWS provides both a browser based interface as well as a desktop client.
+Use FastX to remotely connect to the EWS Linux environment.
+Engineering IT provides a browser-based interface as well as a desktop client.

 - Go to

-- Log in with your netid and AD password
+- Log in with your NetID and Active Directory password

 - Click on "Launch Session" and choose MATE.
-(Your broswer pop-up blocker may compain here, but you can click "go to my session")
+(Your browser pop-up blocker may complain here, but you can click "Go to my session")

-Once the FastX Desktop Client is installed on your computer, follow these instructions to configure it for EWS.
+Connect with the desktop clientDownload the latest FastX client: .
+Once the FastX Desktop Client is installed on your computer, follow the instructions below.

 - Start FastX